dlab-berkeley/git-fundamentals/0-1_introduction.md

 ## For this workshop, we'll also be using GitHub

-GitHub is a website for keeping tabs on all the modified versions of your file everywhere it appears
+[GitHub](https://github.com) is a website for keeping tabs on all the modified versions of your file everywhere it appears.
+While other social coding collaboratory sites exist ([BitBucket](https://bitbucket.org/), [GitLab](https://gitlab.com), etc.), GitHub is currently the most popular, and has the added advantage for students of [free private repositories](https://education.github.com).

 GitHub makes it very easy to download, modify, and share code